Use FreeBSD boot code for installation images

 xorriso -as mkisofs -graft-points --modification-date=[BUILD DATE] -b /boot/cdboot -no-emul-boot --efi-boot [EFI BOOT IMAGE] \ -o [OUTPUT FILE NAME] -r --sort-weight 0 / --sort-weight 1 /boot [IMAGE SRC DIRECTORY] --volid FreeNAS

-#4 Updated by Benno Rice about 1 year ago
+#4 Updated by Benno Rice over 1 year ago

 I've got a proof of concept image that appears to work, although wider testing suggests some possible issues with Dell UEFI.
 I also need further loader changes to properly specify the root filesystem to the booted kernel.